 - An introduction to the unique program, Leadership From the Inside Out, and how it can benefit you and your organization.

-- Past participants will be available for questions and conversation.
+- Past participants are available for questions and conversations.

-- Experience an exercise that will give you awareness of how your inner theater influences communication, emotions, and relationships.
-And a strategy for staying in charge of yourself in difficult situations.
+- Learn a concept from the course that uncovers how your inner theatre influences communication, emotions, and relationships with a strategy for staying in charge of yourself in difficult situations.

 - With the awareness and skills leaders gain from our program leaders respond to their people, their clients, and the challenges they face with clarity and confidence.

 This is a leader for the 21st century.